Gredu/archived.kommuuni.mahti.org/content/guide/psychology.md

 Keeping the kitchen door open makes it feels open for everyone.
 Kitchen has plenty of room for people to dine or even cook at the same time.

-Kitchen door is not the only thing you can use to isolate yourself.
-You could isolate your self with other ways too, like being on the phone, reading, etc.
+Kitchen door is not the only thing you do to isolate yourself.
+You could isolate your self with other ways too, like being on the phone, reading, loud music etc.

 ### Higher negative impact
-A study showed that your own detached hair doesn't bother you as much as stranger's one.
+A study has shown that your own detached hair doesn't bother you as much as stranger's one.
 Same goes to any trash. **Your own trash or unwashed dishes doesn't bother you much, but others they bother more.
-You have to understand that.**
+It is important that you understand that.**

 Clean up your mess!